subidit/nvim-config/README.md

 ## init.lua
 Nvim supports using `init.vim` or `init.lua` as the configuration file, but not both at the same time.
 The `runtimepath` of nvim expects this file to be in `~/.config/nvim/init.lua` in Mac or Linux and for Windows in `~/AppData/Local/nvim/init.lua`.

+# NVIM_APPNAME
+The standard directories can be further configured by the `$NVIM_APPNAME` [environment variable](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME).
+This variable controls the sub-directory that Nvim will read from (and auto-create) in each of the base directories.
+For example, setting `$NVIM_APPNAME` to "foo" before starting will cause Nvim to look for configuration files in `$XDG_CONFIG_HOME/foo` instead of `$XDG_CONFIG_HOME/nvim`. `$NVIM_APPNAME` must be a name, such as "foo", or a relative path, such as "foo/bar".

 ```
 set expandtab